helenclx/helenchong.dev/README.md

 More technical information can be found on my website's [colophon page](https://helenchong.dev/colophon).

 ## Run Locally
-It is recommended to use [Bun](https://bun.sh) as the JavaScript runtime for this project.
-If you want to use Node.js to run this project, for each terminal command and `package.json` script, replace `bun` with `npm` and `bunx` with `npx`.

 1. Clone this repository locally
     ```